 How does furnishing affect rental yield?

-Furnishing improves yield only when it reduces vacancy, widens tenant demand or supports rent enough to repay its cost.
+Furnishing improves yield only when it reduces vacancy, widens tenant demand or supports rent enough to repay its cost - and only when the reno + furnishing spend sits inside the yield denominator.

 What is a practical furnishing sequence?

-Start with defects and measurements, then buy essentials, then style lightly for photos.
-Do not buy decor before the functional layer is solved.
+Inspect and measure first, then buy essentials, then style lightly for photos - never decorate before the functional layer is solved.

 The sequence should be boring.
 First, inspect the unit: leaks, switches, air-conditioning, locks, cabinets, lighting, water pressure and appliances.
 Second, measure rooms, lift access, doorways and plug points.
 Third, choose essential furniture and appliances.
 Fourth, add small styling items only where they improve photos without creating clutter.